nea89o/ModDevWiki/docs/screens.md

 ## Adding buttons

-Vanilla has a system for buttons already built in, which i am using for a simple color selector:
+Vanilla has a system for buttons already built in, which I am using for a simple color selector:

 ```java
 int lastClickedButton = 0;